 Well, there might be another one later, but we’ll focus on this one first.

+To start, you need to understand the basics of ring sizing.
+Then, you need to determine your partner’s size.
 Unfortunately, asking any betrothed-to-be about their ring size is a surefire way to ruin an engagement surprise.
 Discovering the perfect finger circumference requires stealth and imagination.
 An engagement ring that’s too small won’t pop past the knuckle and a ring with too much room will be designated to the middle finger, spin, or even fall off.
 Neither scenario makes for flattering engagement ring selfies.

 Finding the right ring size to seal the engagement is a James Bond endeavor.
 So pour a martini (shaken, not stirred) and implement these sneaky strategies to snag the digit of the most important digit: